Punktum-dk/epp-service-specification/README.md

   - This revision of the specification is describing EPP service release 1.0.9
   - Added information on use of `clTRID` in context of [create domain](#create-domain) command
   - Added more information on the domain check command, which has been extended with EPP service release 1.0.9.
-  - This release also updates the [XSD][XSD Files] specification to revision 1.1
+  - This release also updates the [XSD][DKHMXSD] specification to revision 1.1

 - 1.2 2013-08-07
   - This revision of the specification is describing EPP service release 1.0.8